joshgerdes/jekyll-uno/_drafts/create-azure-ip-groups-based-on-the-ip-address-ranges-of-countries.md

 ![](/uploads/checkexistingipgroups_empty.gif)

-I have received no errors or exiting IP groups in my subscription.
+I have received no errors or existing IP groups in my subscription, so I will continue importing my function.

+The function can be found here:

+GIST

+Once saved to your computer, it's time to import it into your active PowerShell terminal and run it _(after you have verified you have connected to the correct Azure subscription)_.